lhaippp/Measuring-Sleep-Quality/README.md

 ****************************************************************
 ```

-### 3. Install AutoSleepScorer
+### 4. Install AutoSleepScorer
 Clone and install this repository via pip:
 `pip install git+https://github.com/skjerns/AutoSleepScorer`

 ## **Mini example**

+First of all, we need to open jupyter notebook, because we want to see the result of sleep staging: `jupyter notebook`.
+Then create a python3 file

-First we download a sample file from the EDFx database
+Then we download a sample file from the EDFx database

 ```Python
 from sleepscorer import tools